Why I create and build my own bass guitars.

 1998, hmmmm, I want a seven string, let's build it!!

-Started designing and gathering parts and ideas but also got heavily involved in digital photography as a hobby, spent less and less time with my basses.
+Started designing and gathering parts and ideas but also got heavily involved in photography as a hoby, and later on digital photography, spent less and less time with my basses.

 This is how far I came at that time with this bass.

 2010 Started playing bass again!!!
-It started with buying myself a Squier VM Jazz Bass.
+It began with buying myself a Squier VM Jazz Bass.

-Yes, nowadays you can buy some descent lefty bass guitars, thanks to the internet, and cnc manufacturing keeps the prices at a nice level.
+Yes, nowadays you can buy some descent lefty bass guitars, thanks to the internet the search has become a lot easier, and modern cnc manufacturing keeps the prices at a nice level.

-Bought myself a nice collection of bass guitars over the last two years, also started building again, finished the seven string and build some other basses.
+Bought myself a nice collection of bass guitars over the last couple of years.

-Also rebuilt the above basses, nicer woods, modified pickup configurations, some other electronics, refined neck shaping and with the mk1 refined body designs as well.
+Also rebuild the above basses, nicer woods, modified pickup configurations, some other electronics, refined neck shaping and with the mk1 refined body designs as well.